markocherrie/geocode_comparison/README.md

 # geocode_comparison
-Compares Google, Bing, Mapquest and Nomatim
+Compares Google, Bing, Mapquest and Nomatim and displays them on a leaflet map